Azure Web App on Linux is currently in public preview and supports running web apps natively on Linux.

 For application scaling:

-- Customers can scale web apps up and down by changing the tier in their App Service plan.
+- Customers can scale web apps up and down by changing the tier of their App Service plan

-The Azure portal shows only features that currently work for App Service on Linux and hides the rest.
+The Azure portal shows only features that currently work for Web App on Linux and hides the rest.
 As we enable more features, they will be visible on the portal.

-Some features, such as virtual network integration, Azure Active Directory/third-party authentication, or Kudu site extensions, are not complete.
-Once we complete these features, we will update our documentation and blog about the changes.
+Some features, such as virtual network integration, Azure Active Directory/third-party authentication, or Kudu site extensions, are not available yet.
+Once these features are available, we will update our documentation and blog about the changes.

 This public preview is currently only available in the following regions: